danth/stylix/README.md

 Stylix*](https://youtu.be/ljHkWgBaQWU) YouTube video by [Vimjoyer](https://www.youtube.com/@vimjoyer).

+> [!NOTE]
+>
+> It's now necessary to include `stylix.enable = true` in your configuration
+> for any other settings to take effect.
+This is not mentioned in the video
+> linked above.

 If you have any questions, you are welcome to join our [Matrix room](https://matrix.to/#/#stylix:danth.me), or ask on [GitHub Discussions](https://github.com/danth/stylix/discussions).